ANSH127/MERN/README.md

 Go to the project directory

-- Then go to backend directory and install dependicies using `npm install`
+- Then go to the backend directory and install dependencies using `npm install`

-- Create the `.env` file  in backend directory and make the variables listed below
+- Create the `.env` file  in the backend directory and make the variables listed below

 - run the server using `npm run dev`

-- Then go to frontend directory and install dependicies using `npm install`
+- Then go to the frontend directory and install dependencies using `npm install`

 - run the server using `npm start`